-A delicately spicy and tasty approach with undeniable power to make all your dishes, oriental-inspired or not, deliciously fragrant
+A delicately spicy and flavourful approach with balanced aromatic power to make all your dishes, whetheroriental-inspired or not, deliciously fragrant

 Pairings in the kitchen: Couscous, tagines, shellfish, marinated veal, oriental vegetables.